 Becoming Sidelined: Common and Uncommon Factors

-Guest writer Jordan Anderson weighs in on the many different causes which may necessitate an athlete's premature discontinuation of his/her sport.
+The various causes which may necessitate an athlete's premature discontinuation of sport.

 There are many different scenarios an athlete can experience which may lead to being permanently sidelined from their sport.
 As athletic trainers, we often find ourselves as the first responders to many of these injuries or situations.
 Most people associate being sidelined with a catastrophic injury that happens in an instant.
 However, several times we are forced to have a conversation regarding long term dysfunction and quality of life with our athletes and in most cases their parents as well.